PhongTrinh7/ElectricBoogadew/README.md

 Electric Boogadew

-It's a game for CS151 final project.
+An attempt at a game and game engine for CS151 - Object Oriented Design final project.
 Not feature complete.